pcwalton/glTF-IBL-Sampler/README.md

 Third Party Requirements:

 * [Vulkan SDK](https://vulkan.lunarg.com)
-* Glslang (included in the Vulkan SDK)
 * [STB](https://github.com/nothings/stb) image library (git submodule, no need to install)
-* [KTX-Software](https://github.com/KhronosGroup/KTX-Software/releases) (you might need to manually install KTX-Software with the [pull request that fixes cmake find_package](https://github.com/KhronosGroup/KTX-Software/pull/325))

-CMake option ```IBLSAMPLER_EXPORT_SHADERS``` can be used to automatically copy the shader folder to the executable folder when generating the project files.
-By default, shaders will be loaded from their source location in lib/shaders.

 The glTF-IBL-Sampler consists of two projects: lib (shared library) and cli (executable).